Yuzuka Inagaki

 Yuzuka Inagaki is a Japanese freestyle wrestler.
 She won the gold medal in the women's 59 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.

 In the same year, at the Golden Grand Prix Ivan Yarygin 2019 held in Krasnoyarsk, Russia, she won the gold medal in the women's 59 kg event.
 She also competed in the women's 59 kg event at the 2019 World Wrestling Championships held in Nur-Sultan, Kazakhstan without winning a medal.
 She was eliminated in her second match by Pooja Dhanda of India.

+She won the gold medal in the women's 62 kg event at the 2023 Dan Kolov & Nikola Petrov Tournament held in Sofia, Bulgaria.